Amendments to the Constitution and Canons

 Strikethough words are sections to be omitted.
 Bold words are sections to be added.

-C-1 Amend Article I of the Constitution as follows:
+C-1 Amend Article I of the Constitution (first reading)

 Order, Government and Discipline.